 Name and social security number (SSN).
 If you file a joint return, enter only the name and SSN of the spouse whose information is being reported on Form 8930.
 If both you and your spouse are required to file Form 8930, file a separate Form 8930 for each of you.
-If you and your spouse are both filing Forms 8930, the \$100,000 limit on qualified disaster recovery assistance distributions and the election to include all qualified disaster recovery assistance distributions in income are determined separately for each spouse.

-Part I-Total Distributions From All Retirement Plans (Including IRAs)
+Part I-Qualified Disaster Recovery Assistance Distributions From Retirement Plans (other than IRAs)